irasalsabila/ai_project_aes/README.md

   - Script for content-specific attribute evaluation and modeling.

 - **`processed_essay_dataset.csv`**:
-  - Preprocessed dataset derived from the ASAP++ dataset.
+  - The preprocessed dataset was derived from the ASAP++ dataset.

 - **`albert.py`**:
   - Contains reusable utilities, such as model architectures, embedding processors, and training pipelines.